Viral Gastroenteritis (“Stomach Flu”)

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and other components of the National Institutes of Health (NIH) conduct and support research into many diseases and conditions.

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.

-Mary K. Estes, Ph.D., and Robert Atmar, M.D., Baylor College of Medicine
+The NIDDK would like to thank Mary Estes, Ph.D., Baylor College of Medicine